Profinite detection of 3-manifold decompositions

 Indeed, if $M$ is Seifert fibred then so is $D$.
 In this case, if $M$ is homeomorphic to an interval bundle over the torus then $D$ has Euclidean geometry; otherwise, $M$ and $D$ both have $\mathbb{H}^2\times\mathbb{R}$ geometry.
 Finally, $M$ is hyperbolic if and only if $D$ has non-trivial JSJ decomposition, and the boundary tori of $M$ are the only JSJ tori of $D$.
 Combining these facts with Theorem \ref{introthm: JSJ detection} and \cite[Theorem 8.4]{wilton_distinguishing_2017}, the result follows. \end{proof}

-Theorem \ref{introthm: JSJ detection} shows that the problem of distinguishing 3-manifolds using their profinite completions can be reduced to the pieces of the JSJ decomposition.
-The Seifert-fibred case has been resolved by Wilkes \cite{wilkes_profinite_2015}, building on work of Hempel \cite{hempel_some_2014}: Seifert fibred 3-manifolds are not profinitely rigid, but do have finite genus, and Wilkes was able to give a complete description of when two such 3-manifold groups have isomorphic profinite completions; he was subsequently able to extend this to a complete answer to Question \ref{Main question} for graph manifolds \cite{wilkes_profinite_2016}.
-Sol-manifolds are also well understood: they are not profinitely rigid \cite{funar_torus_2013}, but do have finite genus \cite{grunewald_polycyclic_1980}.
-A definitive treatment of this case would be a valuable addition to the literature.
+In light of Theorem \ref{introthm: JSJ detection}, the next step in addressing Question \ref{Main question} is to consider the pieces of the JSJ decomposition.
+The Seifert-fibred case has been resolved by Wilkes \cite{wilkes_profinite_2017c}, building on work of Hempel \cite{hempel_some_2014}: Seifert fibred 3-manifolds are not profinitely rigid, but do have finite genus, and Wilkes was able to give a complete description of when two such 3-manifold groups have isomorphic profinite completions; he was subsequently able to extend this to a complete answer to Question \ref{Main question} for graph manifolds \cite[Theorem 10.9]{wilkes_profinite_2018}.
+In that paper, Sol-manifolds were not included in the class of graph manifolds.
+Nevertheless, Sol-manifolds are also well understood: they are not profinitely rigid \cite{funar_torus_2013}, but do have finite genus \cite{grunewald_polycyclic_1980}.
+A definitive treatment of the case of Sol-manifolds would be a valuable addition to the literature.

 The case of hyperbolic 3-manifolds remains an important open problem.
-The complement of the figure-eight knot was shown to be profinitely rigid by Boileau--Friedl \cite{boileau_profinite_2015} and by Bridson--Reid \cite{bridson_profinite_2015}; see also \cite{bridson_determining_2016} for analogous results for Fuchsian groups and \cite{bridson_profinite_2016} for once-punctured-torus bundles.
+The complement of the figure-eight knot was shown to be profinitely rigid by Boileau--Friedl \cite{boileau_profinite_2015} and by Bridson--Reid \cite{bridson_profinite_2015}; see also \cite{bridson_determining_2016} for analogous results for Fuchsian groups and \cite{bridson_profinite_2017} for once-punctured-torus bundles.

-Both \cite{boileau_profinite_2015} and \cite{bridson_profinite_2015} rely on results showing that fibredness is a profinite invariant in certain contexts, and the question of whether or not fibredness is a profinite invariant is also an important problem.
-This is known to hold for hyperbolic 3-manifolds $M$ with $b_1(M)=1$: a proof using twisted Alexander polynomials was given by Boileau--Friedl \cite{boileau_profinite_2015}; topological proofs were given by Bridson--Reid in the case with boundary \cite{bridson_profinite_2015}, and by Bridson--Reid--Wilton in the closed case \cite{bridson_profinite_2016}.
-More generally, Boileau--Friedl proved that fibredness is an invariant of \emph{regular} profinite isomorphism.
-Ueki also recently showed that the profinite completion of a knot group determines the Alexander polynomial of the knot \cite{ueki_profinite_2017}.
+Both \cite{boileau_profinite_2015} and \cite{bridson_profinite_2015}, as well as \cite{bridson_profinite_2017}, rely on results showing that fibredness is a profinite invariant in certain contexts.
+This has recently been proved in full generality by Jaikin-Zapirain \cite{jaikin_recognition_2017}.
+Ueki also recently showed that the profinite completion of a knot group determines the Alexander polynomial of the knot \cite{ueki_profinite_2018}.